_____________________________________

 will require India to navigate by hedging, band-wagoning, and forming

-coalitions with like-minded powers to ensure that the international order moves
+coalitions with like-minded powers to ensure that the international order

-conventional and non-conventional; the judicious management of our
+both conventional and non-conventional; the judicious management of our

 periphery; going full speed ahead on domestic reforms, economic growth, job